sleepomeno/sleepomeno.github.io/source/_posts/2014-02-07-Why-Blogging-Matters.md

 claiming evidence for a, more or less, hardly credible experience which has often to do with some sort of drug abuse.
-Yes, experience shows it's sometimes cleverer to do without taking a photo, anyway, it crossed my mind that that phrase might be applicable not only to excess-like experiences but to... pretty much everything in life.
+Yes, experience shows it's sometimes cleverer to do without taking a photo, anyway, it crossed my mind that that phrase might be applicable not only to excess-like experiences but to&#x2026; pretty much everything in life.

 <!-- more -->

 I'll come back later to what that actually means.. actually, I've just found a nice <a href="http://mdswanson.com/blog/2013/08/11/write-things-tell-people.html" target="_blank">blog post</a>